deckhouse/deckhouse/ee/modules/030-cloud-provider-openstack/docs/README.md

 title: "Cloud provider — OpenStack"
 ---

 The `cloud-provider-openstack` module is responsible for interacting with the [OpenStack-based](https://www.openstack.org/) cloud resources.
-It allows the [node manager](../../modules/040-node-manager/) module to use Openstack resources for provisioning nodes for the specified [node group](../../modules/040-node-manager/cr.html#nodegroup) (a group of nodes that are acted upon as if they were a single entity).
+It allows the [node manager](../../modules/040-node-manager/) module to use OpenStack resources for provisioning nodes for the specified [node group](../../modules/040-node-manager/cr.html#nodegroup) (a group of nodes that are acted upon as if they were a single entity).

 The `cloud-provider-openstack` module:
 - Manages OpenStack resources using the `cloud-controller-manager` (CCM) module: